FinalKirb/finalkirb.github.io/README.md

 <div align="center">

-# Finalkirb-Site
+# FinalKirb-Site

 </div>

 Welcome to my repository!
-This repo serves as a collection of guides, tech advice, and recommendations of various technologies I use myself.
-The content itself is written in Markdown and powered by Docsify, ultimately allowing for easy navigation and a pleasant reading experience.
+This repo serves as a collection of guides, tech advice, and recommendations of various technologies.
+The content itself is written with Markdown files and the site is powered by Docsify, ultimately allowing for easy navigation and a pleasant reading experience.

 ## Contents